valenpe7/1.5142084/README.md

 ### How to obtain the data:

-Due to its size, the raw data used in this work is stored on **Zenodo** (https://zenodo.org/record/3707924#.XmpGHag2pPY).
-You may download them as a [.zip](https://zenodo.org/record/3707924/files/data.zip?download=1) archive (480.3 MB).
+Due to its size (480.3 MB), the raw data used in this work is stored on **Zenodo** (https://zenodo.org/record/3707924#.XmpGHag2pPY).
+You may download them as a .zip archive.

 ### How to obtain the notebook: